Wise use movement

-The wise use movement in the United States is a loose-knit coalition of groups promoting the expansion of private property rights and reduction of government regulation of publicly held property.
+The wise use movement in the United States is a coalition of groups promoting the expansion of private property rights and reduction of government regulation of publicly held property.
 This includes advocacy of expanded use by commercial and public interests, seeking increased access to public lands, and often opposition to government intervention.
 Wise use proponents describe human use of the environment as "stewardship of the land, the water and the air" for the benefit of human beings.
 The wise use movement arose from opposition to the mainstream environmental movement, claiming it to be radical.

 Background to the movement

 A range of groups belong to the wise use movement, including industry, grassroots organizations of loggers, mill workers, ranchers, farmers, miners, off-road vehicle users, and property owners.
 It also includes libertarians, populists, and religious and political conservatives.
 The movement became known as "wise use" after the 1988 Multiple Use Strategy Conference in Reno, Nevada.
-The movement includes or is supported by most anti-environmentalist groups, by companies in the resource extraction industry, by land development companies, and by libertarian and minarchist organizations.
+The movement includes or is supported by multiple anti-environmentalist groups, by companies in the resource extraction industry, by land development companies, and by libertarian and minarchist organizations.
 The movement was most active in the Western United States in the late 1980s and 1990s.